25 Things You're Doing That Put You At Risk for a Heart Attack

 The Remedy Rx: To keep your levels in a healthy range, eat a diet low in saturated fat and trans fats, get exercise and maintain an ideal weight.

 There's been some confusion around fats and cholesterol and heart health in recent years, but the latest science is this: According to the American Heart Association, eating foods high in saturated fat raises LDL cholesterol in your blood, which increases your risk of heart attack and stroke.
 What foods are high in sat fat?
 Red meat, chicken with skin, butter and cheese.

-Recommendation: For good heart health, the AHA recommends that you consume only 13 grams of saturated fat per day.
+The Remedy Rx: For good heart health, the AHA recommends that you consume only 13 grams of saturated fat per day.
 (For context, a 1 oz slice of Swiss cheese contains 5 grams of saturated fat.
 A McDonald's Quarter Pounder With Cheese contains exactly 13 grams.)
 Focus your diet on lean protein and as many colorful fruits and vegetables as possible.

 Not Getting Enough Exercise

 Lace up those old Reebok Pumps.
 The AHA's weekly exercise guidelines for heart health haven't changed, even though only about 20 percent of us follow them: 150 minutes of moderate-intensity exercise per week, or 75 minutes of vigorous exercise, plus muscle-strengthening exercise two times a week.

 The Remedy Rx: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise is running, hiking or swimming.
 If you think you can't make 150 minutes, get moving anyway.
 Any amount of exercise is better for your heart than none.